-While there are numerous pieces to the law, the main points to be aware of are listed below.
+While there are numerous pieces to the law, we've summarized the main points in the sections below.

 PHCA is exempt from ERISA

-This means that the PHCA in Hawaii is able to skirt ERISA rules and act as the main authority regarding employer health care in the state.
+This means that the PHCA in Hawaii can skirt ERISA rules and act as the state's main authority regarding employer health care.

 Plans must be “Hawaii-approved” or otherwise eligible

-Employers can provide acceptable coverage by selecting an approved health care plan from a licensed insurance carrier, utilizing a self-insured health care plan (Form HC-4, Form HC-61), or by purchasing a plan of their choice.
+Employers can provide acceptable coverage by selecting an approved health plan3 from a licensed insurance carrier, utilizing a self-insured health plan (Form HC-44, Form HC-615), or by purchasing a plan of their choice.